aatikah/terraform-secure-sensitive-data-s3/README.md

 # Securing Sensitive Financial Reports in S3 Buckets: A Step-by-Step Guide

-This project demonstrates how to secure an AWS S3 bucket containing sensitive financial reports using Terraform, AWS Lambda, and presigned URLs.
+This project demonstrates how to secure an AWS S3 bucket containing sensitive files using Terraform, AWS Lambda, IAM Roles & Policy, presigned URLs and other AWS services.
 The setup ensures that customers can securely download their data while maintaining strict access controls, encryption, and compliance.

 ## Table of Contents
 - [Overview](#overview)